DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-05-07-understanding-about-one-to-many-relationship-with-jpa.md

 ## Some concepts that we need to know about relationships

 1. The owning side

+    The owning side is the side contains the foreign key that is primary key in the other side.

+    For example, the relationship between Football club and Player is the one-to-many relationship.
+One Football Club will contain the multiple the Players.
+And one Players will be contained by one Football club.

+    So, in our database, the Player table will contain the primary key of Football club table as a foreign key.

+    --> The owning side is the Player entity, and absolutely, the inverse side is the Football club entity.

 2. The inverse side

+    The inverse side is the remained side when we determined the owning side.

 3. Bidirectional relationship